The Paleo Diet

 Q: Can I access meal plans and grocery lists from previous weeks?

-A: We only keep two weeks’ worth of downloads on the site at a time, and you can find those in your dashboard.
-However, each week we send out links to that week’s downloads, and those links inside the emails will continue to work for months to come (at the end of each year, we sometimes archive old menus, but for the most part, they’re always available).
-So, if you keep your emails from us each Tuesday, you can always go back and re-download documents.
-You can also request specific weeks from us by emailing us directly at info@paleoplan and we’re happy to oblige.
+A: We only keep two weeks worth of downloads on the site at a time, and you can find those in your dashboard.
+Additionally, each week we send out a link to the current week’s downloads, those links inside of the emails will continue to work for 1 to 2 months provided you have an active membership.

 Q: I really don’t like “Food X” and that’s on the menu this week, can I change it?

 A: Of course. we recognize that not everyone will like every recipe we use.
 In those cases, we try to make it as easy as possible to swap that recipe with a different one by numbering every meal in both the Meal Plan and the Shopping Lists.
 It’s very easy to simply cross off the numbered items from the meal you won’t be cooking, and stick with the rest of the plan; either substituting your own items, or doubling down on others.

 Q: All you’re doing is listing recipes and a shopping list.
 Can’t I just do that?

 A: Absolutely.
 And we encourage you to do so.
 However, there are many people who *plan* on doing this, and *intend* to do this, but business and life get in the way.
 So, Paleo Plan is here to save time and make following the Paleo Diet easier.
 We think that has value, and that it’s acceptable to give that to paying members.